nogibjj/Miniproject7_KellyTong/user_guide.md

 `Packaging in setup.py`
 * Create a python file named setup.py
-* Package all the python scripts into the package "ETLKelly"
+* Package all the python scripts into the package "ETLKellyTong"

 #### Installation
 * Clone repository using "git clone" in order to access the repository locally